African & African American Literature Minor

-The AAAL Minor hosts various community-building events throughout the academic year.
-In recent years, we've taken a van trip to the People's Light Theater to see the MLK play The Mountaintop (Fall 2016) and to the Philadelphia Museum of Art to see the special exhibit "Represent: 200 Years of African American Art" (Spring 2015).
-We also hosted a faculty/student Roundtable on 12 Years a Slave (Fall 2013).
-Other events currently in development include an Afro-Futurism film festival, a study-abroad course on black expatriates in Paris, and more roundtables on black-themed films.
-Stay tuned, and if you'd like to get involved, please contact the Minor Coordinator.
+The AAAL Minor hosts various community-building events and outings throughout the academic year.
+In recent years, we've led van trips to the People's Light Theater in Malvern to see compelling plays on Bayard Rustin (2022), Nina Simone (2019), and Martin Luther King (2016) and to the Philadelphia Museum of Art to see the special exhibit "Represent: 200 Years of African American Art" (2015).
+We also hosted a faculty/student Roundtable on 12 Years a Slave (2013).
+More events are in the pipeline!
+Stay tuned, and if you'd like to get involved or have ideas for future outings, please contact the Program Coordinator.

 Declare the Minor

 Interested in declaring the African & African American Literature Minor?
 Visit the WCU Registrar's Registration page for instructions on how to submit an Academic Plan Change Request in myWCU.